bitmakerla/estela/installation/README.md

 # estela Installation Guide

-The installation can be divided into three parts:
+The installation can be divided into four parts:

 1. Set the needed resources to run estela.
 2. Set the environment variables to configure estela.
 3. Deploy the estela modules with Helm.
+4. Build and run the estela web application.

 Currently, estela is a kubernetes application, but it can be installed on different architectures (soon).

 ## Requirements

-- Python v3.6.x
 - Docker v20.10.x with *docker-compose*
 - Kubectl >= v1.23.x
 - Helm >= v3.9.x
+- yarn 1.22.x

 Extra requirements needed for local installation:

+- Python v3.6.x
 - Minikube >= v1.25.0

 ## Resources